viethnguyen/goodreads-books/README.md

 ## Features

-- Allow user to log in
-- Connect to Goodreads to get information
+- Connect to Goodreads to get information.
-- Write book information into an inner database
-- Display book information in nice format
+- Parse the response from Goodreads to get needed information.
+- Use Snap to serve a web page displaying the books.